 Capsaicin Could Be Helpful:

-You might also want to consider topical capsaicin, which can sometimes be helpful for easing nerve pain caused by diabetes (Journal of Pain, online, Oct.
-13, 2016).
+You might also want to consider topical capsaicin, which can sometimes be helpful for easing nerve pain caused by diabetes (Journal of Pain, Jan.
+2017).
 As you may know, capsaicin is what makes hot peppers hot.
 To relieve pain it must be applied several times a day, and some people find that challenging.
+A recent study concluded that it provides pain relief and helps nerves regenerate (Frontiers in Neurology, Oct.
+26, 2022).

 Check Your B-Vitamin Status:

 Inadequate levels of vitamin B12 can contribute to peripheral neuropathy, so the next time your doctor runs tests, ask to have your vitamin B12 status checked.
 This is often a problem for people with type 2 diabetes, because the most common drug for this condition, metformin, can deplete the body of vitamin B12.
-Restoring it may help neuropathy, as it did for this reader:
+Restoring it may help neuropathy.

 “My fingers and toes started tingling unpleasantly about three months ago.
 My internist recently did blood work and found no diabetes or other abnormalities.